-In my spare time, I play hockey every weekend, netball during the week and singing with Mr Vaughan at various functions!
-I have two children both attended Crackley Hall and Princethorpe.
-Taylor is 23 and has his own property company and Kyran is 16 and moving on to Sixth Form at Princethorpe .
+In my spare time, I play hockey every weekend, netball during the week and sing with Mr Vaughan at various functions!
+I have two children who both attended Crackley Hall and Princethorpe.
+Taylor is 23 and has his own property company and Kyran is 17 and studies at Princethorpe Sixth Form.
 I am exceptionally proud of both of them and enjoy sharing the stage with them as they are both great performers.